psmadal1203/Case-Study---AdventureWorks/README.md

-# Case_Study-Adventure Works Sports
+# Case_Study-Adventure Works Sales
-Adventure Works Sports  is a global manufacturing company,to design and deliver an end-to-end business intelligence solution.
+Adventure Works is a global manufacturing company,to design and deliver an end-to-end business intelligence solution.
 Company needs a way to track KPIs like sales, revenue, profit and returns to compare regional performance, analyze product-level trends and forecasts, and identify high-value customers.
-# Adventure Works Sports Business Intelligence Dashboard
+# Adventure Works Sales Business Intelligence Dashboard

 ## Table of Contents
 1. [Introduction](#introduction)